HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2024

 10. CONFIRM THE NUMBER OF FINAL PHOTOS

-11. DEFINE EXACT PHOTO FILE TYPE AND RESOLUTION QUALITY
+11. DEFINE THE EXACT PHOTO FILE DETAILS

 12. OFFER FULL VISUAL CREATIVE INSIGHTS AND INSTRUCTIONS WITH EXAMPLES